NCERT Solutions Class 8 Maths Chapter 15 – Free PDF Download

 (a) Consider “Years” along x-axis and “Days” along y-axis.
-Using given information, linear graph will looks like:
+Using given information, linear graph will look like:

 (b) Consider “Years” along x-axis and “No. of Men and No. of Women” along y-axis (2 graphs).
 Using given information, linear graph will look like: